Emerging Markets Global Lab: Brazil

 DEADLINE: August 27, 2014

 Submit a scanned copy of your passport, submit your health form, and register for HTH Supplemental Travel Insurance.
-All students requiring a visa are also required to submit a visa verification form to the Office of Global Business confirming that they have started the visa process and understand all documents required for the application.
+All students requiring a visa are also required to confirm that they have started the visa process and understand all documents required for the application.
+Students interested in the Student Leader Scholarship, submit their application with the above forms.

 STEP 4 FINAL PAYMENT